-Board Policies: According to the board policy for grades K through 12, the maximum length of time allowed between when the assignment was made and the date the assignment is due is 20 school days, unless an exception is made in accordance with the Board Policy.
+Board Policies: According to the Board Policy for grades K through 12, the maximum length of time allowed between when the assignment was made and the date the assignment is due is 20 school days, unless an exception is made in accordance with the Board Policy.
 After 2 missed assignments, as per Board Policy, an evaluation will be made to determine whether independent study is an appropriate strategy for this student.
-A written record of the findings of any evaluation conducted pursuant to this policy shall be treated as a mandatory interim pupil record.
-This record shall be maintained for a period of three years from the date of the evaluation and if the pupil transfers to another California public school, the record shall be forwarded to that school.

-Additional Courses: Additional courses may be added to this agreement as needed if the agreement is re-signed and re-dated by the teacher and the student.
+Additional Courses: may be added to this agreement as needed if the agreement is re-signed and re-dated by the teacher and the student.